MicrosoftDocs/cpp-docs/docs/c-language/static-assert-c.md

 An integral constant expression that can be evaluated at compile time.
 If the evaluated expression is zero (false), the *string-literal* parameter is displayed and the compilation fails with an error.
 If the expression is nonzero (true), the **`static_assert`** declaration has no effect.

 *string-literal*\
-An message that is displayed if the *constant-expression* parameter is zero.
+The message to displayif the *constant-expression* evaluates to zero (false).
 The message is a string of characters using the [base character set](../c-language/ascii-character-set.md) of the compiler; that is, not [multibyte or wide characters](../c-language/multibyte-and-wide-characters.md).

 ## Remarks